intel/wayland-tracker/README.md

 Building wayland-tracker
 ------------------------

-Wayland-tracker is written in Haskell.
+Wayland-tracker is written (mostly) in Haskell.
 To build the software, you need to first install ghc, gcc and cabal using your package manager.
 For instance, in Fedora 20, you would say:

     sudo yum install cabal-install ghc gcc

+In Ubuntu 14.04 a similar command would be:

+    sudo yum install cabal-install ghc build-essentials

 Then, in the source repository update the cabal package database: